brimdata/super/book/src/formats/bsup.md

 floor((NF+7)/8) bytes to indicate the omission of an optional value where NF is the number of optional fields in the record.
-The field order of optional fields determines their position in the bit vector with bit numbers 0-7 (least significat to most significant) in the first byte, number 8-15 in the second byte, and so forth.
+The field order of optional fields determines their position in the bit vector with bit numbers 0-7 (least significant to most significant) in the first byte, number 8-15 in the second byte, and so forth.
 Following the option bits is a concatenation of elements comprising the mandatory values and the optional values that are present